Powered by MOMENTUM MEDIA

 “It has not only become a critical part of India’s private capital market, but has also established itself as a regional leader, with AUM surpassing all other markets in APAC in 2022, including its closest competitors, South Korea and Greater China, according to Preqin data,” Narayan said.

-“This impressive growth has been driven by India’s urgent need for financing”.
+“This impressive growth has been driven by India’s urgent need for financing.”

 She explained that many fast-growing mid-sized businesses are constrained by a significant funding gap, as local banks’ conservative lending practices often fail to meet their diverse capital needs.

-“Private debt lenders are stepping in to fill this void, offering more flexible financing solutions that banks are unable to provide,” she elaborated, with regulatory improvements also said to have played a key role in the expansion.
+“Private debt lenders are stepping in to fill this void, offering more flexible financing solutions that banks are unable to provide,” she said, with regulatory improvements also said to have played a key role in the expansion.

 India-focused real estate funds’ AUM has also grown steadily from US$12.7 billion in 2010 to US$21.3 billion by the end of 2023, while the infrastructure sector is similarly garnering increased attention, with high development needs attracting private capital inflows.